 Above is a photograph of Dr Logan before he had his LASIK surgery.

-During the first week or so after LASIK, your vision can be a bit variable with a slight loss of crispness and sharpness of vision, which may cause difficulties with computer work and reading.
+During the first week or so after LASIK, your vision can be a bit variable with a slight loss of crispness and sharpness of vision.
+This may cause difficulties with computer work and reading at first.
 You shouldn’t drive within the first 48 hours.
 At the Wellington Eye Centre, we have our patients use medicated drops for the first week after LASIK, and artificial tears are used regularly for the first month.
-We also ask our patients to keep water and contaminants, like eyeshadow and mascara, out of their eyes for three weeks after the procedure.
+We also ask our patients to keep water and contaminants, like eye shadow and mascara, out of their eyes for three weeks after the procedure.